• Safety Laws in Maryland

-the driver and the front seat passenger must wear seat belts.
+All drivers and front seat passengers must wear seat belts.
 This is a primary law, which means an officer can pull you over and ticket you for the sole reason of not wearing your seat belt.

 If you have a disability that makes it unsafe or impossible to wear a seat belt, you must carry a statement from your physician in your vehicle at all times.

-Maryland's child safety seat law requires that all children under age eight be secured in a federally approved child safety seat according to the safety seat and vehicle manufacturers' instructions, unless the child is 4 feet, 9 inches or taller.
+Maryland's child safety seat law requires that all children under 8 years old be secured in a federally approved child safety seat according to the safety seat and vehicle manufacturers' instructions, unless the child is 4 feet, 9 inches or taller.
 The child restraint must be right for the child's size, age, and weight.
+Children under 2 years old must ride in a rear-facing child safety seat.
+Children under 13 years old should always ride in a backseat and be buckled up in a child safety seat or seat belt.

 Child safety seats include: infant seats, convertible seats, forward-facing seats, booster seats, or other safety devices federally approved for use by children in motor